openziti/ziti-doc/docfx_project/ziti/manage/edge-router.md

 The Edge Router is the entry point for Ziti-based clients.
 It is responsible for authenticating incoming connections by verifying the connecting client has a valid network session.
 It also routes traffic to whatever the destination is for the given service.
 In simple deployments - a single edge router might be deployed.
-This is the case with the [Ziti Edge - Developer Edition](~/ziti/quickstarts/networks-overview.md).
+This is the case with the [Ziti Network Quickstart](~/ziti/quickstarts/quickstart-overview.md).
 In the coming months it will be possible to produce complicated deployments having multiple Edge Routers deployed in a myriad of locations.

 ## Sizing Guidelines